saulpila/DickeModel.jl/docs/src/DickeBCEExamples.md

 Let us start by defining our parameters:

 ```@example examples
-using Dicke.DickeBCE, Dicke.ClassicalDicke
+using DickeModel.DickeBCE, DickeModel.ClassicalDicke
 systemQ = QuantumDickeSystem(ω=1.0, γ=1.0, ω₀=1.0, j=30, Nmax=120)
 nothing; #hide
 ```

-To load the eigenbasis, simply use [`diagonalization`](@ref Dicke.DickeBCE.diagonalization):
+To load the eigenbasis, simply use [`diagonalization`](@ref DickeModel.DickeBCE.diagonalization):

 ```@example examples
 if !use_current_dir_for_diags #hide